| |

 You might also want to read about working remotely while living in Germany.

-1. Determine your place of the residence
+1. Determine your place of residence

 Thus, you need to have a country of residence.
 If you move to Portugal, let’s say, live and work remotely from there, then Portugal will be your country of residence.

-Temporary or permanently?
+Temporary or permanent?

 In this case of permanent work from abroad, German labor laws will no longer apply.